History of The PA Care Partnership

 - And there are cost savings – with real, long-term benefit as youth and families become more self-reliant

-Working at the state, county, and individual levels in Pennsylvania, the PA System of Care Partnership brings youth, families, systems and supports together to find effective and efficient strategies that improve outcomes for youth and their families.
-In particular, we are focusing on the needs of 8 – 18 year-olds and their families, who have complex behavioral health challenges along with involvement in the juvenile justice and/or child welfare system(s) and who are in, or at risk of out-of-home placement.
+Working at the state, county, and individual levels in Pennsylvania, the PA Care Partnership brings youth, families, systems, and supports together to find effective and efficient strategies that improve outcomes for youth and their families.
+In particular, we focus on the needs of birth to 21 year-olds and their families, who have complex behavioral health challenges along with involvement in the juvenile justice and/or child welfare system(s) and who are in, or at risk of, out-of-home placement.

-Beginning October 1, 2017, the Pennsylvania System of Care Partnership will build on previous System of Care work, and other SAMHSA Grants, to support counties in developing comprehensive Systems of Care for children, youth, and families.
+Beginning October 1, 2017, the Pennsylvania Care Partnership has built on the previous System of Care work, and other SAMHSA Grants, to support counties in developing comprehensive Systems of Care for children, youth, and families.

 The State also has incorporated the work of other federal grants including Safe Schools/Healthy Students, Project LAUNCH (early childhood), Healthy Transitions (for transition age youth), and Youth Suicide Prevention.

 This work was previously funded through a cooperative agreement between the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Commonwealth of Pennsylvania.
-With $9,000,000 in federal funds from October 2009 through September 2015 and $9,000,000 worth of in-kind match, PA is supporting the formation of System of Care County Leadership Teams to implement the PA System of Care Partnership standards within at least 15 counties.
+With $9,000,000 in federal funds from October 2009 through September 2015 and with $9,000,000 of in-kind match, Pennsylvania is supporting the formation of System of Care County Leadership Teams to implement the PA Care Partnership standards within at least 15 counties.
 These county teams consist of youth leaders and family leaders in equal numbers with system leaders.
-Their purpose is to engage in equal partnership to transform the way individual child-serving systems integrate their efforts to help youth be successful in their homes, schools, and communities.
+Their purpose is to engage in an equal partnership to transform the way individual child-serving systems integrate their efforts to help youth be successful in their homes, schools, and communities.